+Drug Medical Necessity

+Oral Drugs

-Drug Medical Necessity Oral Drugs Adults with intermediate or high-risk primary or secondary (post-polycythemia vera or post-essential thrombocythemia) myelofibrosis with a platelet count below 50 × 109/L AND The dose is limited to 400 mg per day (taken as 200 my twice daily) Note: Documentation for intermediate or high-risk primary myelofibrosis should include a statement about risk stratification and/or genetically inspired prognostic scoring system (GIPSS) of >2 or a GIPSS of 1-2 plus MIPPS70 of >4.
+Oral Drugs Ojjaara (momelotinib) oral Vonjo (pacritinib) oral Ojjaara (momelotinib) may be considered medically necessary for adults when all of the following are met: • The individual is aged 18 years or older AND • Has been diagnosed with intermediate or high-risk myelofibrosis (MF), including primary MF or secondary MF (post-polycythemia vera and post-essential thrombocythemia) AND • Has been diagnosed with transfusion-dependent anemia associated with MF AND • Dose is limited to 200 mg daily Vonjo (pacritinib) may be considered medically necessary for adults with intermediate or high-risk primary or secondary myelofibrosis when all the following criteria are met: • The individual is aged 18 years or older AND • Has intermediate or high-risk primary or secondary (post-polycythemia vera or post-essential thrombocythemia) myelofibrosis with a platelet count below 50 × 10 9 /L AND • Dose is limited to 400 mg per day (taken as 200 my twice daily) Note: Documentation for intermediate or high-risk primary myelofibrosis should include a statement about risk stratification and/or genetically

+should include a statement about risk stratification and/or genetically inspired prognostic scoring system (GIPSS) of >2 or a GIPSS of 1-2 plus MIPPS70 of >4.
 Documentation of intermediate or high-risk secondary myelofibrosis should include a statement about risk stratification and record of post-polycythemia vera or post-essential thrombocythemia.

+RET Inhibitors

+Gavreto (pralsetinib) oral Gavreto (pralsetinib) may be considered medically necessary

+Gavieto (piaisetiiio) orai for:

-RET Inhibitors Gavreto (pralsetinib) oral Gavreto (pralsetinib) may be considered medically necessary for: Adult individuals with metastatic RET fusion-positive non-small cell lung cancer (NSCLC) Adult and pediatric individuals 12 years of age and older with advanced or metastatic RET fusion-positive thyroid cancer who require systemic therapy and who are radioactive iodine-refractory (if radioactive iodine is appropriate) AND The dose (for all indications) is limited to 400 mg once daily Retevmo (selpercatinib) oral Retevmo (selpercatinib) may be considered medically necessary for: Adult individuals with metastatic RET fusion-positive non-small cell lung cancer (NSCLC) Adult and pediatric individuals aged 12 years and older with advanced or metastatic RET-mutant medullary thyroid cancer (MTC) who require systemic therapy Adult and pediatric individuals aged 12 years and older with advanced or metastatic RET fusion-positive thyroid cancer who
+Drug Medical Necessity Oral Drugs Adult individuals with metastatic RET fusion-positive non-small cell lung cancer (NSCLC) OR Adult and pediatric individuals 12 years of age and older with advanced or metastatic RET fusion-positive thyroid cancer who require systemic therapy and who are radioactive iodine-refractory (if radioactive iodine is appropriate) AND The dose (for all indications) is limited to 400 mg once daily Retevmo (selpercatinib) Retevmo (selpercatinib) may be considered medically Nucleoside Metabolic Inh Adult individuals with locally advanced or metastatic non-small cell lung cancer (NSCLC) with a rearranged during transfection (RET) gene fusion Adult and pediatric individuals aged 2 years and older with advanced or metastatic medullary thyroid cancer (MTC) with a RET mutation who require systemic therapy Adult and pediatric individuals aged 2 years and older with advanced or metastatic thyroid cancer with a RET gene fusion who require systemic therapy and who are radioactive iodine-refractory (if radioactive iodine is appropriate) Adult and pediatric individuals aged 2 years and older with locally advanced or metastatic solid tumors with a RET gene fusion that have progressed on or following prior systemic treatment or who have no satisfactory alternative treatment options AND The dose (for all indications) is limited to: 240 mg per day (taken as 120 mg twice daily) if < 50 kg 320 mg per day (taken as 160 mg twice daily) if ≥ 50 kg